Depending on the circumstances, any of the following claims — alone or in combination — might be brought against you:

 Employers and employees should always try to resolve disciplinary issues and grievances within the workplace.
 Where this is not possible, employers should consider using an independent third party to help resolve the issue.
 This could be an internal or external mediator.
 Acas has powers to conciliate in disputes.

 It is advisable to do so.
 It is particularly important that employees have an opportunity to state their case at a meeting.

-Do not assume that you can afford to be more casual with employees with less than two years' service (one year if their employment commenced before 6 April 2012).
+Do not assume that you can afford to be more casual with employees with less than two years' service.
 They are entitled to the same disciplinary standards (for example, a written statement of the problem, a meeting, and an opportunity to appeal) as everyone else.

-They will not usually be entitled to sue for unfair dismissal because of an unreasonable failure to comply with the Acas Code of Practice, unless they have at least two years' service (one year if their employment commenced before 6 April 2012).
+They will not usually be entitled to sue for unfair dismissal because of an unreasonable failure to comply with the Acas Code of Practice, unless they have at least two years' service.
 However, they may be able to sue for unfair dismissal if one of the exceptions to the general rule requiring a minimum period of service applies (see 14), or if they sue for discrimination, where no minimum service requirement applies.